Discrete-Continuous Smoothing and Mapping: Example Applications

 Suppose however, that some fraction of our measurements are corrupted by an unknown outlier process.
 We would like to determine the subset of outlier measurements and inlier measurements, as well as the corresponding optimal poses.
 It is typical to assume that the edges $\dEdges$ partition into a set of trusted odometry edges $\dEdges_{\mathcal{O}}$ and a set of untrusted loop closure edges $\dEdges_{\mathcal{L}}$.
 It is common to address this problem by introducing binary variables $d_{ij} \in \{0,1\}$ for each of the untrusted edges (cf. \cite{olson2013inference,sunderhauf2012switchable,agarwal2013robust, Segal2014hybrid}), where $d_{ij} = 1$ indicates that the measurement $\npose_{ij}$ is drawn from the outlier process.
 Since the outlier distribution is unknown, it is common to assume that the outlier generating process is Gaussian with covariance $\noisy{\Sigma} \succ \Sigma$ much larger than the inlier model covariance.
 In turn, the problem of interest can be posed as follows:

 where

 and $\omega_0,\ \omega_1 \in [0,1]$ are prior weights on the inlier and outlier hypotheses, respectively.
-Though they need not be normalized, one usually takes $\omega_0 = 1 - \omega_1$.
 Letting $|\dEdges_{\mathcal{L}}| = m$, there are $\mathcal{O}(2^m)$ possible assignments to the discrete variables in this problem.
 However, the above formulation can easily be represented in terms of discrete factors for the weights $\omega_0,\ \omega_1$ and discrete-continuous factors of the form in \eqref{eq:dcfactor} to switch between the Gaussian inlier and outlier hypotheses.
-Moreover, once again, the discrete variables decouple from one another conveniently when we condition on an assignment to the continuous variables.
+Moreover, once again, the discrete variables decouple from one another conveniently when we condition on an assignment to the continuous variables (Fig. \ref{fig:graph-examples}b shows the corresponding graph).